Baked to Perfection: Creating an Inbound Marketing Strategy From Scratch

 3. Include SEO in Your Inbound Marketing Campaign

-Sure; Facebook ads and Google Adwords can contribute towards your marketing campaign.
+Sure; Facebook ads and Google Adwords can contribute towards your inbound marketing strategy.

 However, SEO is about organic marketing.